 Unless otherwise stated, the receiver requirements of single carrier or CA operation are applicable to UE with one Tx antenna connector or multiple Tx antenna connectors with UL MIMO or Tx diversity operation in the UL band(s).

+Unless otherwise stated, the receiver requirements of single carrier or CA operation are not applicable if ΔPPowerBoost assumes a positive value.